b4ich3v/Logic_Crusher/README.md

 # **Logic crusher**

+Logic Crusher is a graphical application that allows users to type, simplify and minimize boolean expressions.
+The application uses the Quine–McCluskey algorithm to minification and rendering visualization through carno maps and Abstract Syntax Tree (AST).

 | Binary logical operators | Supported alternatives |
 |----------|----------|
 | Disjunction | OR, or, ∨, \|, \|\| |